 Day 7 - Cologne

 Perhaps take a stroll along the riverside in Cologne, the inspiration for Turner’s first oil painting of the Rhine, ‘The Arrival of the Packet Boat’.
 In the afternoon you might choose to visit the Romano-Germanic Museum, the Schnütgen Museum, which contains medieval and Reformation masterpieces, or the Ludwig Museum, with its collection of 20th century German art.
-Alternatively, you might prefer to relax and look forward to the captain’s farewell gala dinner in the company of new friends.

 Day 8 Cologne - UK